localstack/docs/content/en/user-guide/cloud-sandbox/ephemeral-instance/index.md

 <img src="ephemeral-instance-creation.png" alt="Creating an Ephemeral Instance" title="Creating an Ephemeral Instance" width="800" />

-Optionally, you can specify a LocalStack Extension to be installed in the Ephemeral Instance.
+Optionally, you can specify a LocalStack Extension to be installed or loaded in the Ephemeral Instance.
 You can select the extension from the **Extension settings** dropdown list before launching the Ephemeral Instance.
-In case you have access to cloud pods and a pod you want to start your instance with, you can also choose it from the **Cloud Pod Settings** dropdown.
+In case you have access to Cloud Pods and a pod you want to start your instance with, you can also choose it from the **Cloud Pod Settings** dropdown.

 ### Interact with the Ephemeral Instance